cryptomorpheus22-boop/Lodge-Hospitality/README.md

 ## Deployment

-Ready for Netlify.
+Ready for cPanel.
 Just drag & drop the folder or connect via GitHub.

 ## Demo by